-Compliance certification under ETSI EN 319 403 is based on the assessment of the CSP by a CB against the applicable standard, ETSI EN 319 411-2 and ETSI EN 319 411-1.
-A CB is an organization that has entered into an agreement with ECP-EPN.
-To this end, the CB has to be accredited by the Accreditation Council.
-The following paragraph examines in more detail the accreditation of a CB.
+Compliance certification under ETSI EN 319 403 is based on the assessment of the TSP by a CB against the applicable standard, ETSI EN 319 411-2 and ETSI EN 319 411-1..
+To this end, the CB has to be accredited by the Dutch Accreditation Council or another accreditation body under article 4 of directive (EG) nr.
+765/2008..
+The following paragraph examines the accreditation of a CB in more detail.